 7. Business Rules

-Rules are defined using BMIDE which applied to the business object while performing any operation on it.
-Deep Copy Rule, GRM Rules, Display Rule are regularly used BMIDE rules defined using BMIDE.
-Deep Copy rules validate which objects to be carried forward while performing save-as or revise operation on the Item Revision.
+Rules are defined using BMIDE which is applied to the business object while performing any operation on it.
+Deep Copy Rules, GRM Rules, and Display Rules are regularly used BMIDE rules defined using BMIDE.
+Deep Copy rules validate which objects to be carried forward while performing save-as or revise operations on the Item Revision.
 GRM rules define the relationship between a primary object and a secondary object.
-Using Display rules, you can define which users, role and groups from the organization can create particular object.
+Using Display rules, you can define which users, roles, and groups from the organization can create particular objects.

 8. Extensions